Programie/FolderActions/README.md

 At the heart, it uses [watchdog](https://pypi.org/project/watchdog/) to observe the specified directory and wait for events.
 Once a new file has been saved into the watched directory, the configured rules will be checked.
 If a rule matches, the rule will be executed for that file.

+## Installation

+* Clone this repository into any directory
+* Install the requirements using pip: `pip install -r requirements.txt`
+* Define your rules (see bellow)
+* Execute `folder-actions.py watch /path/to/watch`

 ## Defining rules

 The script looks into `~/.config/folder-actions/rules` and loads any Python script.
 Each script should contain a `Rule` class containing at least a `get_rules()` method returning a list of paths to match.